-The picture was like most others painted by Samuel Beck, and it clearly shows the formula: A nice portrait picture to which a cadaver has been added.
+The picture was like most others painted by Samuel Beck, and it clearly shows the formula: A nice portrait picture to which the figure of Death has been added.

 Der Tod zum Junggesellen:

 Large parts of the text has been borrowed from Lübeck's "new" text.
 Death's last two lines were originally directed to the abbot in Lübeck: »Inzwischen laß die Furcht der Einsamkeit verschwinden / Dort wirst du ein Convent von tausend Brüdern finden«.